-During the 1980s there were rumors about the sheer power of ballistic knives.
-It was believed it could pierce body armor.
+During the 1980s there were rumours about the sheer power of ballistic knives.
+It was believed it could pierce body armour.
 This is nonsense, and it was never proven.
-Unfortunately, sensationalism got in the way of common sense, and this rumor was the reason behind its federal ban.
+Unfortunately, sensationalism got in the way of common sense, and this rumour was the reason behind its federal ban.

 Are Ballistic Knives Legal In The USA?

 Ballistic knives are technically legal in the USA.
 It is illegal to import them into the country or move them across state lines.
 As long as your state deems it legal, you can buy, manufacture, or sell ballistic knives inside your state.

 Under federal US law, it is illegal to buy, sell, own, or import ballistic knives across state lines.
 Simply put, you cannot own a ballistic knife and travel across state lines in the USA.
 Nor you can move ballistic knives across state lines with the intent to sell them someplace else.
 It is also forbidden to bring them from outside the country for either personal use or anything else.